brunota20/bleu-take-home-challenge/apps/contracts/README.md

 ## Contract Architecture

-The main contract `BleuNFT` inherits from OpenZeppelin's ERC721 and implements:
+The main contract `BleuNFT` inherits from OpenZeppelin's ERC721 and Ownable and implements:

 - `mint()`: Allows users to mint new NFTs
 - `stake()`: Enables NFT staking